NExTplusplus/FashionKE/README.md

 The default tensorboard log files are saved at ./checkpoint, where you can start a tensorboard to see the training curve.
 The default trained model parameters are saved at ./params.
 The default prediction results are saved at ./result.

+### Acknowledgement
+This research is supported by the National Research Foundation, Singapore under its International Research Centres in Singapore Funding Initiative.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.